-For a long time I've been waiting for someone stateside to build a Corolla just like this one and at TORC's Toyotafest I finally did.
-Cesar Fernandez's orange AE71 was one of the most impressive cars at the show.
-I have to admit, my first car was one of these generation Corollas (but a coupe), and I hated it.
-But long after I got rid of it, I started to realize they had some serious potential.
-Maybe even more potential than the Honda I traded up for.
+For a long time, I've been looking for someone Stateside to build a Corolla just like this one and at TORC's Toyotafest I finally found one.
+Cesar Fernandez's orange AE71 was one of the most impressive cars of the show.
+I have to admit, my first car was one of these generation Corolla but a coupe, and I hated it.
+But long after I got rid of it, I realized the '80s Toyota compact had some serious potential, maybe even more potential than the Honda I thought I traded up for.

 Like myself, Cesar Fernandez's first car was a fourth generation Corolla.
 Back in 1990, in his homeland of the Philippines, he inherited an '81 KE70.
 The car was purchased brand-new in '81 by his family and still remains in their possession back in the motherland today.
 In 1999, Cesar moved to the US and parted with his KE70.
-It wasn't until 2004 that he decided he was going to build an old school Toyota.
-An AE86 was too popular and common for his taste.
-He needed something different and decided a '81-84 KP61 Starlet would be his first project car.
-As he embarked on his search he realized he couldn't buy a Starlet.
+It wasn't until 2004 that he decided he was going to build an old-school Toyota.
+An AE86 was too popular and common for his tastes.
+He needed something different and decided a '81 to '84 KP61 Starlet would be his first project car.
+As he embarked on his search, he realized he couldn't buy a Starlet.
 He had more of a connection with the E70 Corolla and had to have one.

-In the end Cesar Fernandez has put together one of, if not the, hottest E70 Corolla stateside.
-Restored, slammed and a badass engine.
-So simple, so clean—the old school way.
+In the end Cesar Fernandez has put together one of, if not the, hottest Toyota AE71 Corolla Stateside—restored, slammed, and with a badass engine.
+So simple, so clean—the old-school way.